abduld/CS533/proposal/proposal.markdown

   perform this transofmration.
 A generalization of this technique for other list primitives is found in the the Haskell vector library.
-Using a concept called Stream Fusion, Haskell fuses most function loops to remove unecessary temporaries and list traversals.
+Using a concept called Stream Fusion[@StreamFusion], Haskell fuses most function loops to remove unecessary temporaries and list traversals.
 In this project, we will look at how Haskell performs this transformation and how applicable it is in a non-shared memory model.

 ## Deliverable

+## References